/

 Phreno-Mnemotechny: The Art of Memory

 I like how the 'apology' builds up.
 And how, even then, it is tendered without ever using the word 'sorry' or its equivalent.
-(Though mind the difference: this entire endeavour seems more out of decorousness, rather than actual regret.)
+(Though mind the difference: he seems to be apologizing out of of decorousness, rather than actual regret.)

 The tone reminds me of this line from Deus Ex: